fabrice-rossi/mixvlmc/README.md

 ### Fitting a VLMC with covariates

-To illustrate the use of covariates, we use the power consumption data set included in the package.
-We consider a week of electricity usage as
+To illustrate the use of covariates, we use the power consumption data set included in the package (see `vignette("covlmc")` for details).
+We consider a week of electricity usage as follows:
-follows:

 ``` r
 pc_week_5 <- powerconsumption[powerconsumption$week == 5, ]